athankefalas/swift-toasts/README.md

 <!-- Image -->

-A toast is a transient, relatively unobtrusive visual component that can be used to display short messages such as status updates or surface errors without blocking user interaction with the main content.
+A toast is a transient, relatively unobtrusive visual component used to display short messages, such as status updates, or surface errors, without blocking user interaction with the main content.

-SwiftToasts is a library for SwiftUI that enables easy, fast, flexible and configurable integration of toasts in Apple platforms, at the scene level.
-Built to follow the API conventions of SwiftUI, using the library feels familiar, intuitive and truly native.
+SwiftToasts is a library for SwiftUI that enables easy, fast, flexible, and configurable integration of toasts on Apple platforms, at the scene level.
+Built to follow the API conventions of SwiftUI, using the library feels familiar, intuitive, and truly native.

 Features: